 The Philosophy and Literature Circle, an experiential learning pilot program, was created by Mel Webb, a lecturer in the UTSA Department of Philosophy and Classics and Honors College.

-Throughout the spring semester, Webb along with her 15 students, several of whom are in the Honors College, traveled to the Fabian Dale Dominquez State Jail located on the southwest side of San Antonio for academic engagement with 13 incarcerated participants.
+Throughout the spring semester, Webb along with their 15 students, several of whom are in the Honors College, traveled to the Fabian Dale Dominquez State Jail located on the southwest side of San Antonio for academic engagement with 13 incarcerated participants.

 Some incarcerated participants completed their GED at the jail just a few months prior, while several others have not been in an educational setting for years or, in some cases, decades.

 This course gave the incarcerated participants a sense of pride by creating an opportunity to accomplish something out of the ordinary.